What does it mean to be bi+?

-The answer varies, depending upon who is asking the question.
+The answer varies, depending on who is asking the question.
 Is bisexuality defined by identity, behavior, attractions – or some combination of these?
 Where does bisexuality begin and end?
 Human sexuality is sometimes seen as a continuum, with same-sex attractions on one end and other-sex attractions on the other.
 Bisexuality, then, must fall somewhere in the middle.
 But where?
 Does bisexuality refer only to the middle point, or 50/50 attraction?
 Or does bisexuality encompass all the space between the extremes?
 How much bisexual attraction and/or behavior does it take to make a person bisexual?

 Is the concept meaningful across cultures, and does it always have the same meaning?
 Some cultures may not use the word bisexual, and even in those that do, many people may be unfamiliar with or misunderstand it.
 Does bisexuality encompass people whose attractions change over time?
 If you are once bisexual are you always bisexual?
 If you are in a long-term relationship, do you stop being bisexual and “become” gay or straight?
 And for each of these questions, who gets to decide?